Why is teaching Personal Hygiene to Children Important?

 Home Hygiene

 Finally, hygiene is not just about cleaning your body but ensuring your environment is tidy too.
-Tidying belongings away, putting rubbish in bins, and other simple tasks, even cleaning clothes can help keep your environment clean, and body odour and lower the chance of the spread of illness.
-While this seems straightforward, the sooner you start instilling hygienic behaviour, the sooner your child will form a habit of good personal hygiene.
+Tidying belongings away, putting rubbish in bins, and other simple tasks, even cleaning clothes can help keep your environment clean, and body odour and lower the chance of spreading illness.
+While this seems straightforward, the sooner you start instilling hygienic behaviour, the sooner your child will form a good personal hygiene habit.

 These are just a few types of hygiene habits that can lead to healthier, happier children.
 Less time sick means more time growing, learning, and experiencing life.
 At Stepping Stones we ensure our nursery rooms are safe, clean, and perfectly equipped to keep your little ones entertained.
-If you’re interested in enrolling or would like to find out more, contact us today.
+If you’re interested in enrolling or want to learn more, contact us today.
 We’re ready and waiting to help your little one learn and grow.